Velomotion logo Velomotion small logo

 Turgis and Co. intercept Stuyven

 Twelve kilometers from the finish, the leading group also began to disagree.
-Several attacks failed before Jasper stuyven (Lidl – Trek) was able to break away with a courageous attack.
-The lead over his former companions was only about ten seconds and although the Belgian was always within sight, they simply could not close the gap.
-It was only in the last 1.000 meters that they finally managed to get together.
+Several attacks failed before Jasper stuyven (Lidl – Trek) finally managed to break away with a courageous attack.
+The lead over his former companions was only about ten seconds, and although the Belgian was always within sight, they simply could not close the gap.
+Only in the final 1.000 The merger was finally achieved after a few meters.
 In the sprint, Anthony Turgis (TotalEnergies) as the fastest man tom pidcock (Ineos Grenadiers) and Derek Gee (Israel – Premier-Tech).
 The last-mentioned Canadian can be pleased with third place and a time gain of almost two minutes.
 This means he can once again keep an eye on the top 10 in the GC.

 WHAT.
 A. STAGE.